 We worked with the writers to make sure that her character arc had meaning and purpose, that when she’s killing it’s unique and fun but grounded in the sense that all the tools she uses are things that you would find in a normal lake-house, nothing crazy or out of control and none of the skills she acquires are unrealistic so it was just that process of finding those things that would kind of blow your mind even though they were typical and grounded.
 It’s just something that we really got excited about the minute we saw that.

 Were the kills already mapped out in the script when you received it?
 Or did you take some leeway on it and do your own spin on them as you filming?

-JM+CM: In the original script there was a few that we kept through into development more but that was a big part of as we developed the shooting script was really working with the writers to fine-tune those moments and maximize the intensity to really have them be moments that are almost cathartic in a way that once we’ve established Becky’s character and the purpose behind her revenge and her need for her revenge when you get to those moments they’re not just kind of throwaway acting beats they’re really intense, they’re really visceral and they have a lot of meaning and emotional impact because you know that this guy did something to her whereas this other guy actually did something else.
+Jonathan Milott and Cary Murnion: In the original script there were a few that we kept through into development more but that was a big part of as we developed the shooting script was really working with the writers to fine-tune those moments and maximize the intensity to really have them be moments that are almost cathartic in a way that once we’ve established Becky’s character and the purpose behind her revenge and her need for her revenge when you get to those moments they’re not just kind of throwaway acting beats they’re really intense, they’re really visceral and they have a lot of meaning and emotional impact because you know that this guy did something to her whereas this other guy actually did something else.

 (laughs) I don’t want to give any spoilers but when she’s exacting her revenge it has purpose, it has meaning and it just makes it much more than a typical fight scene in a movie where a bunch of guys are punching or shooting no-name characters.
 You really understand why she’s hurting that guy at that point and you can get behind it.